zack-shoylev/devsite/source/_posts/2013-11-27-unlimited-jenkins-slaves-in-5-quick-steps.markdown

 ## Step 3 - Create a instance template

-Next, we need to create an instance template that lets JCloud know what kind of hardware we want for our Jenkins Slaves.
+Next, we need to create an instance template that lets jclouds know what kind of hardware we want for our Jenkins Slaves.
 I have been selecting an exact Hardware ID and Image ID to make sure I get exactly what I expected.

 {% zoomable_img /images/2013-11-27-unlimited-jenkins-slaves-in-5-quick-steps/template.png Define the templates Image and Hardware. %}